Peter Blachstein

-Peter Blachstein (30 April 1911 – 4 October 1977) was a German journalist who became a politician.
+Peter Blachstein (30 April 1911 – 4 October 1977) was a German journalist and politician.
 During the middle 1930s he spent time in the Hohnstein Concentration Camp, but he was released and participated in the Spanish Civil War on the anti-fascist side.
 The rest of the Nazi years he spent outside Germany, mostly in Norway and Sweden.
 Following the restoration of diplomatic relations between West Germany and Yugoslavia, in 1968 he became West Germany's ambassador in Belgrade.

-Life

-Family provenance, early years and education
+Early life and education

 Peter Blachstein was born in Dresden.
 His father, Max Blachstein, was a businessman who worked in the textiles sector.
 His mother, Gertrud Blachstein (born Gertrud Welsch), worked as a librarian.
 As he was growing up the family lived at George-Bähr-Straße 4, a city centre address.
 Between 1917 and 1929 Blachstein attended the local junior and secondary schools ("Volksschulle" & "Gymnasium") but, unusually with this type of school, he left without passing his school leaving exams ("Abitur").
 Still in 1929, he embarked on a traineeship in the book trade, but quickly abandoned this.
 By now he had resolved to become a journalist.
 He applied for and obtained a special dispensation from the regional Ministry of Economics to enroll at the Technische Hochschule Dresden) despite never having completed his school exams.
 He studied here between 1929 and 1933, focusing on Economics and Germanistics, which included significant study of history and literature.
 He also found time to attend lectures at Dresden's theatre school: he was thereby a "guest student" with Erich Ponto (drama), Josef Gielen (theatre direction) and Fritz Busch (opera).